cambridge-cares/TheWorldAvatar/JPS_ESS/README.md

 5. node app web/CO2WEB/app.js
    - Comment Line 2, Uncomment Line 3 in \web\CO2Web\public\javascripts\pwBaseFile.js when deploying in Claudius
 6. have nodeJS server running
-7. Transfer the relevant folder: kb\sgp\jurongisland\jurongislandpowernetwork into your TOMCAT\webapps\ROOT directory.
+7. Transfer the relevant folder: kb\sgp\jurongisland\jurongislandpowernetwork, kb\batterycatalog into your TOMCAT\webapps\ROOT directory.
 8. Expected Result: Upon deployment, by loading the page localhost:82/essMap
    i.
 A google map appears with Jurong Island Power Grid outlined in red and with markers denoting the plants ii.
 A button to tell you to 'Run Simulation'